seyramgabriel/CIL-module-3-assignment/README.md

 4. Whiles in the VM, cd into your home directory (cd ~), create a directory named "mys3backup" (mkdir mys3backup).

-5. Configure your VM with access and secret access keys, default region and output format (run aws configure), without which access to your bucket will be denied.
+5. Configure your VM (run aws configure) with access and secret access keys, default region and output format , without which access to your bucket will be denied.
 ![aws_configure](https://github.com/seyramgabriel/CIL-module-3-assignment/assets/130064282/c4830e52-49ca-4d20-a795-db46743c6822)

 6. Execute "s3 sync s3://bucketname /home/ssm-user/mys3backup", replacing bucketname with the s3 bucket created.